LukeP91/web_app/README.md

 # Web app

 * Practice project that was supposed to teach me how to solve most common tasks in Rails application.
-Most of work done in that project is described in todo.md.
+Most of work done in that project is described [here](todo.md).

 ## Prerequisites